 \section{Abstract}

 Opacity is an information flow property characterizing whether a system reveals its secret to a passive observer.
 Several notions of opacity have been introduced in the literature.
 We study the notions of language-based opacity, current-state opacity, initial-state opacity, initial-and-final-state opacity, K-step opacity, and infinite-step opacity.
 Comparing the notions is a natural question that has been investigated and summarized by Wu and Lafortune, who provided transformations among current-state opacity, initial-and-final-state opacity, and language-based opacity, and, for prefix-closed languages, also between language-based opacity and initial-state opacity.
 We extend these results by showing that all the discussed notions of opacity are transformable to each other.
-The transformations are computable in polynomial time, preserve the number of observable events, and determinism.
 Besides a deeper insight into the differences among the notions, the transformations have applications in complexity results.
-Namely, we improve the algorithmic complexity of deciding language-based opacity, infinite-step opacity, and K-step opacity, and provide a complete and improved complexity picture of the verification of the discussed notions of opacity. \keywords{Discrete event systems \and Finite automata \and Opacity \and Transformations \and Complexity}
+In particular, the transformations are computable in polynomial time and preserve the number of observable events and determinism, and hence the computational complexities of the verification of the notions coincide.
+We provide a complete and improved complexity picture of the verification of the discussed notions of opacity, and improve the algorithmic complexity of deciding language-based opacity, infinite-step opacity, and K-step opacity. \keywords{Discrete event systems \and Finite automata \and Opacity \and Transformations \and Complexity}